gzc9047/MyUtilities/README.md

 # The code is very short, you can write it in few seconds.

 # scf(), like join, but you can specify multi column(in any order) for the SAMEKEY between 2 file.
 If you want:
-the whole line of two file in one line, while 1st 3rd column in file1 is equal 2nd 1st column in file2:

 FILE1: